JamesLynchBond/Web-Games-ES7/README.md

 	img/Slides/slide6.jpg
 	img/Slides/slide7.jpg		15 total background slides user can change with one button click

-	jquery.min.js is free to use for anyone. js/jquery.min.js			Helper Utility library.
+	js/jquery.min.js			Helper Utility library.

+	I, James Marion Lynch, am the author of this MIT licensed code.
+ 	It was designed it as a free textbook quality offline capable web page.
-	No frameworks are used, except one file uses js/jquery.min.js.
+	No frameworks are used, except one file 'js/jquery.js' is used in 'js/audio-player.js'

-	I used the JavaScript's (ES6) class keyword to create Vec3, Vec4, Mat4, Quat, Camera.
+	I used JavaScript's (ES5+) 'class' keyword to create Vec3, Vec4, Mat4, Color, Quat, & Camera.
-	All the classes inherit from the parent super class Float32Array[].
+	All the math class objects inherit from the parent super class Float32Array[], (which itself has parent Object()).
-	Using the ES6 syntax and 2 keywords, we can inherit all the class behaviors.
+	Using the ES5+ syntax and 2 keywords, we can inherit all the class methods, thereby, insure a strongly typed data type.
+	All elements of a Float32Array are single precision floating point decimal values, example 3404.00032049.

 	class Vec3 extends Float32Array
 	{
 		constructor(x = 0, y = 0, z = 0)
 		{
+			// Never use 'this' (self-reference) until a call to super();
+			// As it does not exist yet!
 			super([x, y, z]);
 		}

 		// Accessors.
 		get x() { return this[0]; }
 		get y() { return this[1]; }
 		get z() { return this[2]; }

-	Notice 'this' self-reference is not used.
-	A call is made to the parent super class, along with the parameters.
-	In JavaScript chaining of prototypes is how inheritence works, (Float32Array.prototype.constructor)
+		...

+	}

+	This is how inheritance works, by getting a pointer to .prototype of parent.
 	All the methods are stored on the .prototype object, not on the instance.
 	This is done to keep the memory of each instance of an object down.

 	NOTE: Every new class extends Object() so every class object has a common ancestor.
-	This is how an array can hold all data types, they are all Object classes.
+	This is how an Array[] class object can seemingly store different data types, they are all Object() types.
-	Named a .prototype chain Vec3 has Object -- Float32Array[] -- Vec3().
+	Therefore, inheritance is accomplished through prototype chaining, very clever.
-	This is how all classes of Objects have a toString() function returning a string.
+ 	This is how all classes of Objects have a toString() method returning a string.
-	To override Object.prototype.toString() method, add one to your class prototype.
+	To override the Object.prototype.toString() method, add one to your class prototype.

-	js/math.js					The 3D Graphics Library.
+	js/math.js
-	js/utils.js					Utility Helper function library, geometry for Platonic solids. js/audio-player.js			The Audio Player jQuery program.
+	js/utils.js			Utility Helper library, geometry for Platonic solids. js/audio-player.js		The Audio Player jQuery program.
-	js/Icosa.js	 				WebGL codes, GLSL shader programs, geometry data sets it gets from above. js/Blackjack.js				class definitions for Player, hand, Card, Deck & Blackjack.
+	js/Icosa.js	 		WebGL codes, GLSL shader programs, geo data sets it gets from above. js/Blackjack.js			class definitions for Player, hand, Card, Deck & Blackjack.

+	The movie is of my pet rat named: 'Blackie' who scampers about happy, as I spoil him.
+	Therefore, the movie does not violate any Copyrights or Intellectual Property laws.

 	res/movie.mp4			Place your favorite video in /res/ folder named 'movie.mp4'

 	The music files that come with the app are in the public domain.

 	res/music1.mp3			Place your music.mp3 file in the folder named res = resources. res/music2.mp3			Place your music.mp3 file in the folder named res = resources. res/music3.mp3			Place your music.mp3 file in the folder named res = resources. res/music4.mp3			Place your music.mp3 file in the folder named res = resources.

     Here is a file packing list for you.

-	index.html
+	Blackjack.html
 	Dir list.txt
 	Dir.bat
 	css\normalize.css
 	css\style.css

 The small squares used in audio player.

 	img\li-img.png
 	img\li-img-redSq.jpg

-	Take note these card images are not even required if you choose to use all Unicode Symbols for Playing Cards.
+Take note these card images are not even required if you choose to use all Unicode characters.
-	I emploee the same system of my Chess Pieces, they are Unicode Symblows for each Chess piece.
 I have a button that allows testing either type, the memory savings using Unicode is huge.
-	Per Card() image on average takes up 50k bytes on disc, x 52 cards in a normal deck, + 2 jokers.
+Per card an image on average takes up 50,000 bytes on disc, times 52 cards required.
 A Unicode Playing Card is one character x 52 cards, add it up, see what you think.
-	A Card.png or Card.img.png is 50k x 52 Card()s = about 2.6 million bytes versus below, 208 bytes.
-	A Unicode Symbol for a Playing Card remains the same for all Symbols, about 4 bytes per Symbol.
-	Memory requirements are about 4 bytes per card image x 52 cards per deck = 208 bytes of RAM.
-	I say about 4 bytes of RAM because the size can flucate, based on future system needs.
- 	Here is how our decimal, base 10 numbering system calculates the value.
-	The column value is (base to the power of (column - 1)) counting columns from right to left, 52 becomes 5 x 1o + 2 x 0 = 52.
-	The great thing about this, it works for all numbering systems exactly the same.
-	The reason is due to the computer using a binary numbering system.
-One bit of information is represented by a one or a zero, base 2, binary has column values as shown. bi-nary as bi = 2  as in a bi-cycle has 2 wheels.
-	(k = 1024 in tech speak.) k = 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024.

-	8	7	6	5	4	3	2	1 = The number of the column from right to left.
-	128	64	32	16	8	4	2	1 = column values, the number of the column, c to the power of column - 1.
-	0	1	0	0	0	0	0	0 = binary value in decimal.

-	It helps to see the full relationship written out.

-	(128 x 0) + (64 x 1) + (32 x 0) + (16 x 0) + (8 x 0) + (4 x 0) + (2 x 0) + (1 x 0) = 64!

-	The number 64 in binary is super simple to solve.
-Look above at the column values in binary.

 	img\Cards\Ace_of_clubs.png
 	img\Cards\Ace_of_diamonds.png
 	img\Cards\Ace_of_hearts.png